General Biosecurity Considerations

 Internal parasites continue to be a problem at horse facilities, including breeding farms.
 Resistance to certain anthelmintics is a problem of increasing importance in many geographical areas.
 Appropriate identification of parasitized horses and development of a strategic deworming program should be a high priority and an integral part of an overall herd health preventive medicine program.

 General guideline considerations: Biosecurity guidelines for equine breeding programs should be tailored for each individual operation.
 Specific biosecurity measures employed should depend on potential risk, geographic location, animal density, horse traffic, ages of resident horses, breeding management procedures (e.g. live cover versus AI) and other factors, such as importation of embryos or preserved semen.
-Biosecurity protocols should be understood by all facility personnel and followed on routinely.
+Biosecurity protocols should be understood by all facility personnel and followed up on routinely.
 State and federal animal health authorities must be notified should a reportable venereal disease be suspected.

 Managers of breeding operations, and their attending veterinarians, must understand and comply with all federal and state/provincial regulations regarding health status testing.
 Examples include testing for Equine Infectious Anemia (EIA) and procurement of a health certificate from an accredited and licensed veterinarian prior to transport, as well as prebreeding testing and vaccination of serologically-negative stallions against Equine Viral Arteritis (EVA), or testing for Taylorella equigenitalis (CEMO) where required (e.g., following initial importation, or upon return from breeding in a different hemisphere).
 The window of time given for collecting samples for testing and reporting can be narrow.
-To verify testing requirements in your area, please check with your state/provincial animal health office (see State Veterinary Offices in the AAEP Resource Guide and Membership Directory) and USDA-APHIS animal health regulations.
+To verify testing requirements in your area, please check with your state/provincial animal health office (see State Veterinary Offices in the AAEP Leadership Guide) and USDA-APHIS animal health regulations.

 While this communication specifically addresses venereal diseases, the potential modes of transmission of any disease agent on a breeding farm include: